knpuniversity/symfony2-series/knpu/episode2/saving-users.rst

 2. The plain-text password we entered is encoded with bcrypt;

 3. The encoded version of the submitted password is compared with the saved password field.
-If they match, then great success!
+If they match, then you now have access to roam about this fully armed and operational battle station!

 .. _`array-like object that holds all the useful objects in the system`: http://knpuniversity.com/screencast/symfony2-ep1/controller#symfony-ep1-what-is-a-service